Armodafinil (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart disease, high blood pressure, or a history of mental illness, depression, or drug or alcohol abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, high blood pressure, or a history of mental health problems, depression, or drug or alcohol abuse.

-- Armodafinil may prevent hormonal birth control from working.
+- This medicine may prevent hormonal birth control from working.
 Use a second form of birth control while you are taking armodafinil, and continue to use both forms for 1 month after your last dose.
-If you do become pregnant, tell your doctor right away.

-- Do not drive or do anything dangerous until you know how this medicine affects you.
+- Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - If you use a CPAP machine while you sleep, continue to use it.
 Armodafinil is not a substitute for a CPAP machine.